neilkimmett/articles/2013-11-08-stewardship.md

 Open Source communities function within what economists describe as a Gift Economy.
 Rather than paying one another for goods or services through barter or currency, everyone shares with one another, and gains social currency based on their generosity.
 It's similar to how friends tend to take turns inviting one another over for dinner or a party.

-With the negligable cost of distributing software over the internet, developers are able to participate with millions of others around the world.
+With the negligible cost of distributing software over the Internet, developers are able to participate with millions of others around the world.
 And as a result, we have been able to collaboratively build amazing software, creating wealth and helping one another.

 In terms of open source participation, releasing code is only one aspect—and arguably not even the most important one at that.
 Developing an open source project requires equal parts engineering, product design, communication, and community management.
 But the true deciding factor for whether an open source project succeeds is **stewardship**.